 The current-generation Jeep Grand Cherokee comes with several tires and wheel sizes, depending on trim choice.
 Knowing what tires came with your Grand Cherokee can help make decisions as to what replacements might be best.
 Keep in mind that original equipment manufacturer (OEM) tires may not always be what suits your needs most.
 The current-gen Grand Cherokee is sold in multiple trims with several tire sizes:

-The Laredo and Limited models come with 17-inch wheels bearing 245/70R17 wheels or with 18-inch or 20-inch wheels with 265/60R18 sized tires.
-These models come mounted in Goodyear Fortera HL Edition tires in 108T configuration when 17-inch wheels are opted.
+The Laredo and Limited models come with 17-inch wheels bearing 245/70R17 wheels or with 18-inch or 20-inch wheels with 265/60R18, 265/50R20 sized tires.
+These models come mounted with Goodyear Fortera HL Edition tires in 108T configuration when 17-inch wheels are opted.
 The Limited model’s 18- and 20-inch wheel options come equipped with Michelin Premier LTX tires.

 The Trailhawk model comes standard with 18-inch wheels.
 These are clad in Goodyear Wrangler All-Terrain Adventure with Kevlar in 265/60R18 110T size/configuration.